Teaching at NMSC

 Honours degrees are a fourth year of directed independent study available to students who demonstrate a meritorious performance in their undergraduate studies.
 The Honours degree may be a completion point for students who want to focus on an area of marine science and management and improve their employment prospects.
 Alternatively, Honours may provide a starting point for entry into postgraduate studies.
-Further details can be found at Bachelor of Marine Science and Management with Honours
+Further details can be found at Bachelor of Science with Honours

 Postgraduate degrees can be completed by research, coursework or a combination of the two approaches.
 The Master of Marine Science and Management by coursework is a popular option for those wishing to upgrade their qualifications and develop specialist skills.
-NMSC staff are able to supervise both Masters and Doctor of Philosophy students on a wide range of topics such as biodiversity, ecological interactions, aquaculture and sustainable fisheries
+NMSC staff are able to supervise both Masters and Doctor of Philosophy students on a wide range of topics such as biodiversity, ecological interactions, aquaculture and sustainable fisheries.

-For further course information please vist:
+For further course information please visit: